 Follow-Up Task: Celebrate semester’s end once grades are submitted and your break officially begins.

 To be totally frank, I won’t be completing this follow-up activity myself.
 But, that’s because I leave for Florida before the grading submission deadline.
 I already have plans though to meet up with a couple friends next week for a couple meals, and I’m sure at least one or two more small social events will pop up before I leave for the break.
 No one knows how stressful this time of the year is better than your fellow teachers (and grad students, in my case).
 Make plans to get together with them as a way to celebrate completing your final semester tasks.
 It’ll be something larger to look forward to in addition to your smaller self-care activities.

 You might not be a list maker at any other point of the year (though really, as teachers and/or grad students, I find that possibility hard to believe).
 But, as every semester comes to an end, I think creating these lists is a great self-care habit to attempt.
 And wrapping up a semester with colleagues and friends is a great way to transition to holiday festivities and fun.
 Or, perhaps, it’s one last social event before you spend the break making time for “me, myself, and I.”

-Teachers/Instructors/Professors, what other self-care activities do you recommend as the semester comes to an end?
-Let us know in the comment section below!
+Comment Below: Teachers/Instructors/Professors, what other self-care activities do you recommend as the semester comes to an end?

 >>If you’re interested in using some ready-made list templates, I’ve created a PDF for those on my email list.
 You can subscribe here!
 You’ll receive access to all my blog-related PDFs and will also receive an email every time a new blog post goes live. <<